 Maintenance of support files

 The Edition number is 1 for the first issue of a support file for a particular dataset.
-In the event that the ISO metadata for that dataset is updated or replaced, or the dataset is replaced (for example for a correction) the Edition number is incremented by 1.
+In the event that the file is updated or replaced (for example for a correction) the Edition number is incremented by 1.

-The current practice is for successive datasets in a series of datasets to have different names, and their corresponding ISO metadata files will therefore each have Edition number = 1.

 The Edition number for language packs changes if and only if the language pack file is updated.

 Encoding update frequency